 - Purity and contaminants: heavy metals, microbes, and undeclared additions are within acceptable limits

-- Banned substances (certification-specific): no substances prohibited in sport are present above detection thresholds
+- Banned substances (sport-certification-specific): selected substances prohibited in sport are screened under that program's test panel

 |---|---|---|